James Homer Elledge: Trial and execution

 On May 27, 1998, Elledge pleaded guilty to aggravated first degree murder.
 He forbade his lawyer from presenting any defense during the penalty phase.
 When he testified himself he said: "that there is a very wicked part of me.
 And this wicked part of me needs to die."
 On July 28, 1998, Elledge was sentenced to death.
-Waiving all his rights to appeal, was executed by lethal injection on August 28, 2001, at Washington State Penitentiary, becoming only the fourth person to be executed since the restoration of the death penalty in Washington state in 1981.
+Waiving all his rights to appeal, was executed by lethal injection on August 28, 2001, at Washington State Penitentiary, becoming only the fourth person to be executed since the restoration of capital punishment in Washington state in 1981.
 Elledge requested a last meal of eggs, bacon, waffles, sweet roll, cereal and orange juice, but declined to eat it.
 His actual last meal was a breakfast of apple juice, oatmeal, toast, hash browns, coffee and eggs.
 He gave no last words.

 His confession, refusal to assist his own defense, and his successful efforts to prevent 3rd party groups from appealing on his behalf raised issues of state assisted suicide, and public debate over how Washington state selected which prisoners would be executed.